PhenixRTS/MobileGroups/iOS/PhenixGroups/README.md

 * `publishToken` - Publishing token.
 * `roomAudioToken` - Stream token for audio-only subscription.
 * `roomVideoToken` - Stream token for video-only subscription.
+* `maxVideoMembers` - *(optional)* Limits the maximum number of concurrent video subscriptions to member streams.
+When not set, then video subscriptions are created for maximum 6 member streams.
 * `#` - *(optional)* Selected Room alias (`#` before the room alias is required).
 If this parameter is provided, application will automatically join user to a specific room alias.

 #### Notes